Rafase282/MyFCCWiki/Responsive Design with Bootstrap.md

 ```

 ## Add Elements within your Bootstrap Wells
-Once you have gone deep enough in **divs** you can start adding your Bootstrap buttons.
+Once you have gone deep enough in `divs` you can start adding your Bootstrap buttons.

 ## Apply the Default Bootstrap Button Style
-Boostrap has a button class called **btn-default**
+Bootstrap has a button class called `btn-default`

 ```
 <div class="container-fluid">